MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

 About
 ^^^^^

-The **ui.json** format provides a framework to create a simple User Interface (UI) between geoh5py and `Geoscience ANALYST Pro
+The **ui.json** format provides a schema to create a simple User Interface (UI) between geoh5py and `Geoscience ANALYST Pro
 <http://www.mirageoscience.com/our-products/software-product/geoscience-analyst>`_.
-The format uses JSON objects, to represent `script parameters <./json_objects.rst>`_ used to render the UI, and pass variables to an accompanying python script.
+The format uses JSON objects to represent `script parameters <./json_objects.rst>`_ used in the UI, and pass those parameters to an accompanying python script.

-Each ui.json object requires at least a **label** and **value** parameter, however additional parameters can be used to define different types of input (filepaths, geoh5py objects, strings etc.) and additional dependencies.
+Each ui.json object requires at least a **label** and **value** parameter, however additional parameters can be used to define different types of input (filepaths, geoh5py objects, strings etc.) and additional dependencies between script parameters.

-For example, consider the simple ui.json below, which describes a single parameter called 'grid_object', which is used to select a block model.
-The resulting UI is shown below.
+For example, a simple ui.json below describes a single parameter called 'grid_object', which is used to select a block model.

 .. code-block:: json